 Built in 1892, St James' Park has always been the home of Newcastle United.

 The last time it went under any renovation was in 1998 after a failed attempt to move the club from St James' Park.
 The initial plan was to build a 55,000 all-seater stadium, similar to the San Siro, up north at Leazes Park.
-The Newcastle fans were not happy and after realizing the project would never happen, they turned to plan B.
+The Newcastle fans were not happy, and after realising the project would never happen, they turned to plan B.

 Plan B was to expand their current stadium to over 52,000 in capacity.
 To do this, the Milburn Stand was to undergo major construction.
 Executive boxes in the East Stand were also demolished, allowing new seats.
 The excusable boxes were transferred to the new Milburn/Leazes stand.